trainart/linux2/2-2-2-Cron-Syslog.md

    and remove them

 4. Create cronjob to run once per 2 minutes to do that job

+### Other tools

+There are also other similiar tools:
+- `at` is used to schedule a one-time job, to run once at a specific time.
+- `anacron` differs from cron mainly in that:
+ 1. if the system is not running at the scheduled time, job is postponed until the system is running
+ 2. anacron job can run once per day at most.

 ## Managing System Logs (rsyslog)